The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 What Will Tracking eCommerce KPIs Enable Me To Achieve?

-Customer lifetime value (CLV), customer acquisition costs (CAC), and AOV are obvious eCommerce sales KPIs.
+Customer retention, customer lifetime value (CLV), customer acquisition costs (CAC), and AOV are obvious eCommerce sales KPIs.
 Even by tracking only these KPIs, you can benchmark progress, take actions and ensure your eCommerce business is moving towards your desired results.

 For example, let's say you want to increase your CLV.
 You would focus on improving areas (or other customer and financial KPIs) such as customer satisfaction, purchase frequency, and average order value.